framewiki/framewiki.net/wiki/framewiki:protection.md

 - Approve changes to semi-protected pages

 ### Contributors
 Anyone who has had changes accepted to Framewiki at least once is considered a contributor.
-Their pull requests with changes are automatically merged, unless they modify semi- or fully-protected pages or structural/technical files.
+Their pull requests with changes are automatically merged by the system, unless they modify semi- or fully-protected pages or structural/technical files.

 ### First-Time Contributors
 The first time someone attempts to contribute, their changes will need to be approved by an editor, maintainer, or admin.